 Designing a project that feels like a treat, not a task

 The fastest way to kill the calming potential of knitting is to start with something too complex.
-An intricate lace shawl with multiple charts and tiny needles might be beautiful, but it’s not what you want when your primary goal is to unwind at home.
+A fussy lace shawl with multiple charts and tiny needles might be beautiful, but it’s not what you want when your primary goal is to unwind at home.

 Instead, look for:

-- Chunkier yarns (they knit up faster and feel cosy in your hands)
+- Chunkier yarns (they knit up faster and feel cozy in your hands)

 - Simple shapes (rectangles and basic hats are perfect)

-- Short, repeatable patterns you can memorise after a few rows
+- Short, repeatable patterns you can memorize after a few rows

 Creating a small “knitting ritual” at home